taataa/tapspace/api2.md

 Also we could have all the matrix components: { a, b, c, d, x, y }
 We note that { s, r } or { a, b, c, d } define the vector space of the affine plane.

+Alternatively, explicit and verbose placement parameters: gravity, anchor, point on the element position, origin, point on the parent scale, s rotation, r depth, z
+With view, these are converted into a CSS transform matrix.

 # Layout managers